ian9696/Sudoku-Solver/README.md

-# Sudoku-Solver
+## Sudoku-Solver
-Sudoku solver to
+Sudoku solver for solving Sudoku and counting the number of solutions, implemented using C++, Python, MiniSat, and PyEDA.